 Nothing helps…?

-If changing the handlebar and grips is unsuccessful, an optimal handlebar adjustment doesn't help, and cycling gloves don't work either, you have to bite the bullet and come to terms with the idea that your bike might simply not be the right one for you.
-If a bike doesn't fit you well because of its shape or frame size, it may be the reason your hands keep falling asleep.
+If changing the handlebars and grips is unsuccessful, optimal adjustment of the handlebar doesn’t help, and cycling gloves don’t work either, you might have to bite the bullet and accept that your bike might just not be right for you.
+If a bike doesn’t fit you well in its shape or because of its frame size, it might be the reason your hands keep going numb.

-How you sit depends not only on your specific bike, there are tendencies with different types of bikes:
+How you sit not only depends on your specific bicycle, but there are tendencies with different types of bicycles:

 - On a racing bike, you sit particularly low.

-- On a MTB or gravel bike, you also sit more sportily.
+- On a MTB or gravel bike, you also sit in a more sporty position.

-- On a city bike, urban bike or trekking bike, the sitting posture is much more upright.
+- On a city bike, urban bike, or trekking bike, the seating position is much more upright.

-- On leisure bikes like a Dutch bike, you sit almost completely upright, with the least weight on your hands.
+- On leisure bikes like a Dutch bike, you sit almost completely upright, with the least amount of weight on your hands.

-You might sit significantly better on another bike or model!
+You might sit significantly better on a different bike or model!

-The good news is: There are bikes like sand at the sea and each has a different fit.
+The good news is: There are bicycles like sand on the beach and each has a different fit.
 So you have plenty of alternatives!

 Numb hands on the racing bike

-A racing bike offers many possibilities to adjust the handlebar individually!
-The drop bar can be gripped in many different places, which is a good prerequisite for avoiding numb hands despite the extreme sitting position.
-There are also the most diverse handlebar tapes, you can buy particularly thin handlebar tape, there is padded handlebar tape or even tape with a gel core.
+A racing bike offers especially many options to customize the handlebar!
+The drop bar can be gripped in many different places, which is a good prerequisite to avoid numb hands despite the extreme seating position.
+There are also various handlebar tapes, you can buy particularly thin handlebar tape, padded handlebar tape, or even tape with a gel core.

-Additionally, you can place a pad – or a “shock absorber” – under the handlebar tape at critical points, so your hands don't feel every crack in the road on the otherwise unsuspended racing bike.
+Additionally, you can place a pad – or a “shock absorber” – under the handlebar tape at critical points so that your hands on the otherwise unsprung racing bike don't feel every crack in the road.

 These measures also work on the gravel bike!